glotzerlab/signac/doc/projects.rst

 This would copy data *from the remote project to the local project*.
 For more details on how to use ``signac sync``, type ``$ signac sync --help``.

-Projects can also be synchronized using the Python API.
+Projects can also be synchronized using the Python API:

 .. code-block:: python